 \section{Introduction}

-Gravitational lensing is a powerful tool to unveil the true distribution of matter in the Universe and to probe cosmological parameters \citep[see, e.g.,][for a recent review]{Kilbinger2015}.
-The lensing signal is sensitive to all matter regardless of its nature and is observed as the distortion of light bundles travelling through the Universe.
-In the weak lensing regime this distortion is small and must be studied with large statistical samples.
-Thus, large and deep surveys are required, e.g., the Kilo Degree Survey\footnote{\href{http://kids.strw.leidenuniv.nl}{\texttt{https://www.kids.strw.leidenuniv.nl}}}(KiDS), the Dark Energy Survey\footnote{\href{https://www.darkenergysurvey.org}{\texttt{https://www.darkenergysurvey.org}}} (DES), the Hyper Suprime-Cam Subaru Strategic Program\footnote{\href{https://hsc.mtk.nao.ac.jp/ssp/}{\texttt{https://hsc.mtk.nao.ac.jp/ssp/}}} (HSC SSP), or the near future surveys with \textit{Euclid}\footnote{\href{https://www.euclid-ec.org}{\texttt{https://www.euclid-ec.org}}}, and the Large Synoptic Survey Telescope\footnote{\href{https://www.lsst.org}{\texttt{https://www.lsst.org}}} (LSST).
-To maximize the scientific output from these surveys, the scientific community is currently putting large efforts into understanding nuances in the theoretical framework.
+Gravitational lensing is a powerful tool in unveiling the true distribution of matter in the Universe and probing cosmological parameters \citep[see, e.g.][for a recent review]{Kilbinger2015}.
+The lensing signal is sensitive to all matter, regardless of its nature, and is observed as the distortion of light bundles travelling through the Universe.
+In the weak lensing regime, this distortion is small and must be studied with large statistical samples.
+Therefore, large and deep surveys are required, for example, the Kilo Degree Survey\footnote{\href{http://kids.strw.leidenuniv.nl}{\texttt{https://www.kids.strw.leidenuniv.nl}}}(KiDS); the Dark Energy Survey\footnote{\href{https://www.darkenergysurvey.org}{\texttt{https://www.darkenergysurvey.org}}} (DES); the Hyper Suprime-Cam Subaru Strategic Program\footnote{\href{https://hsc.mtk.nao.ac.jp/ssp/}{\texttt{https://hsc.mtk.nao.ac.jp/ssp/}}} (HSC SSP); or the near-future surveys with \textit{Euclid}\footnote{\href{https://www.euclid-ec.org}{\texttt{https://www.euclid-ec.org}}} and the Large Synoptic Survey Telescope\footnote{\href{https://www.lsst.org}{\texttt{https://www.lsst.org}}} (LSST).
+To maximise the scientific output from these surveys, the scientific community is currently putting great efforts into understanding nuances in the theoretical framework.